-Meeting the above requirements does not mean that you automatically get relief.
+As explained above, IRS innocent spouse is a complex program, and you need to make your request carefully if you want to get relief.
 The IRS will not grant separation of liability relief in any of the following situations:

-- Your spouse or ex-spouse transferred the property to you to avoid taxes.
+- Your spouse or ex-spouse transferred property to you to avoid taxes.

 - You and your spouse or ex-spouse transferred assets to each other as part of a fraudulent scheme.
 The fraud doesn’t have to relate to the IRS.
 It can also be to defraud a creditor, a business partner, or another party.

 - The IRS believes that you knew about the errors on the return when you signed the return.
-If you had actual knowledge of only part of an erroneous item, the IRS will not grant SOL relief for that portion of the item.
+If you had actual knowledge of only part of an erroneous item, the IRS will not grant separation of liability relief for that portion of the item.

 To give you an example, imagine that you apply for innocent spouse relief divorce, and you report to the IRS that your ex-spouse was solely responsible for the understated income.
 When reviewing your application, the IRS notices that your spouse transferred a car and a boat to you and those assets were likely to have been bought with the unpaid tax money.
 The IRS may deny your claim.
 However, the asset transfer doesn't necessarily even have to be linked to the underreported tax.